A diversion program is a way to deal with your matter out of the court system and give you a chance to avoid a criminal record.

 If the magistrate agrees to grant you diversion, they will tell you the conditions of your diversion program.

 If they decide not to grant diversion, you may get a chance to talk to them directly in a hearing.
 If you have a lawyer, they may be able to talk for you.

 A victim could be someone who was injured or someone who had something stolen from them.
 The diversion staff will have written to the victim to find out if they want you to get diversion.
 If the victim does not want this, you may not get diversion.
 If the victim does not say anything, you may still be granted diversion.

 If the informant or the magistrate do not agree

-If you do not stick to the conditions of the diversion program
+What happens if I do not stick to the conditions of my diversion program?

 Your matter is put back into the court system.
 You will have to go back to court.
 The magistrate may put you back into the diversion program if you can show that you have now completed all parts of it.

 Disclaimer: The material in this print-out relates to the law as it applies in the state of Victoria.
 It is intended as a general guide only.
 Readers should not act on the basis of any material in this print-out without getting legal advice about their own particular situations.
 Victoria Legal Aid disclaims any liability howsoever caused to any person in respect of any action taken in reliance on the contents of the publication.

 We help Victorians with their legal problems and represent those who need it most.
 Find legal answers, chat with us online, or call us.
 You can speak to us in English or ask for an interpreter.
 You can also find more legal information at www.legalaid.vic.gov.au